This post lists the many things to do in January in London, updated for 2024.

 Join the Twelfth Night Celebrations

-If all goes according to tradition, on Thursday 5th January 2023, starting in the early afternoon, folks can partake in this free, somewhat surreal event ending the Christmas season.
+If all goes according to tradition, on Thursday 7th January, folks can partake in this free, somewhat surreal event ending the Christmas season.

 This all takes place on Bankside, not far from the Globe Theatre.